 VACATION / PTO

 Just as we don’t keep track of hours worked, we don’t keep track of hours taken off.
 If you want to take time off, talk to your director supervisor to approve timing and covering your weekend responsibilities.
-A Note About Your Vacation Time Nobody is impressed with someone who works themselves into depression, poor health, a grumpy attitude or estranged family relationships.
+Nobody is impressed with someone who works themselves into depression, poor health, a grumpy attitude or estranged family relationships.
 This applies to everyone.
 You need to take time off...it makes you a better leader, co-worker and generally good person.
 We celebrate your time off.
 You deserve it.
 More details in the long form handbook linked below.

 As a staff we conduct a series of contextualized meetings to help us stay focused and productive.
 Each has a specific purpose and goal.
 Here are the consistent meeting structures we currently have in place: